reidjs/chat/README.md

 ```
 Comments
-these lines will be ignored until the word capitalized word "end"
+These lines will be ignored until the word capitalized word "end"
-because of the 's' at the end of the word "comments"
+because of the 's' at the end of the word "comments."
 End
 ```

 ## Math
+Note: variables are case insensitive, Product is the same as product

 ```
 Sum is 5 plus 5
 Product is sum times 10
-Comment note that variables are case insensitive, X is the same as x
 Print product
 >> 100
 ```